Pushforward and smooth vector pseudo-bundles: Projective diffeological vector pseudo-bundles

 \begin{ex} Let $f:\R \to \R$ be the square function $x \mapsto x^2$.
 By Proposition~\ref{prop:plot-proj}, $F_{\R}(\R) \to \R$ is projective.
 Clearly, the fibre is $\R^0$ for $b < 0$, $\R$ for $b = 0$ and $\R^2$ for $b > 0$.
 Therefore, a projective diffeological vector pseudo-bundle does not need to be locally trivial. \end{ex}

 Now we discuss some properties of projective diffeological vector pseudo-bundles.

-\begin{prop} Every projective diffeological vector pseudo-bundle $E \to B$ is a retract of direct sum in $\DVPB_B$ of $F_B(U) \to B$ induced by some plots $U \to B$. \end{prop} \begin{proof} By the proof of Theorem~\ref{thm:enough-proj}, we get a bundle subduction $E' \to E$ over $B$ with $E'$ a direct sum in $\DVPB_B$ of $F_B(U) \to B$ induced by the plots $U \to E$ (and hence some plots $U \to B$).
+\begin{prop} Every projective diffeological vector pseudo-bundle $E \to B$ is a retract of direct sum in $\DVPB_B$ of $F_B(U) \to B$ induced by some plots $U \to B$. \end{prop} \begin{proof} By the proof of Theorem~\ref{thm:enough-proj}, we get a bundle subduction $E' \to E$ over $B$ with $E'$ a direct sum in $\DVPB_B$ of $F_B(U) \to B$ induced by the plots $U \to E$ (and hence some plots $U \to B$, and repetition is allowed).
 Since $E \to B$ is projective, the result then follows from Proposition~\ref{prop:proj-properties}(3). \end{proof}

 Using notations from~\cite{CW19}, we have

 \begin{cor} Let $E \to B$ be a projective diffeological vector pseudo-bundle.
 Then $E_b \in \cSV$ for every $b \in B$, i.e., the smooth linear functionals on $E_b$ separate points. \end{cor} \begin{proof} By Proposition~\ref{prop:proj-structure}, we know that $E$ is a retract of direct sum in $\DVPB_B$ of $F_B(U) \to B$ induced by some plots $U \to B$.
 As $\cSV$ is closed under taking retracts and direct sums (\cite[Proposition~3.11]{CW19}), it is enough to show the claim for the special case $F_B(U) \to B$ induced by a plot $p:U \to B$.
 In this case, the fibre at $b \in B$ is the free diffeological vector space generated by $p^{-1}(b)$ (\cite[Section~3.2.5]{CWp}), which is a subset of a Euclidean space, and hence $p^{-1}(b) \in \cSD'$, i.e., the smooth functions on $p^{-1}(b)$ separate points.
 The result then follows from~\cite[Proposition~3.13]{CW19}. \end{proof}